• Skip to main content

 After you've gotten rid of all the extra stuff, it's time to give your house a deep clean.
 This means you have to scrub the floors, dust everything, and clean the windows.
 You might even want to hire a professional cleaner to make sure everything is done well.

-If your house is clean, it will not only look better to potential buyers, but it will also sell faster.
+A clean house is important.
+If you are on the selling end, if your house is clean, it will not only look better to potential buyers, but it will also sell faster.
+However, if you are the buyer, a clean house is a sign that the house and mechanicals have been taken care of.

 If you have pets, make sure to clean them, too.
 Groom them often and vacuum up any pet hair that may be on the floor or furniture.